bharath12b5/mvn-linux/Building-V8-libraries.md

 The V8 JavaScript engine is very popular and is included by many different projects.
 It can be built as a set of static libraries, or a single shared library.
 Many projects prefer linking V8 statically, while others might prefer linking multiple programs against a shared library, in the interest of footprint.
 The following instructions should produce both types of libraries on RHEL 7 and SLES 12.

+Start by installing the prerequisites:

+(RHEL)

+    sudo yum install subversion

+(SLES)

+    sudo zypper install subversion

-Start by installing depot_tools from the Chromium project, which contains a number of tools needed to build V8:
+Clone depot_tools from the Chromium project, which contains a number of tools needed to build V8:

     git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git
     export PATH=`pwd`/depot_tools:$PATH

 Then clone the V8z code from GitHub, and check out the current stable release 3.28: